"Trust yourself. You know more than you think you do."

 Healthy intuition in the Healer:

-Guides without forcing: It suggests rather than demands.
+Guides without forcing: Suggests rather than demands.

-Stays humble: It knows it can be wrong.
+Stays humble: Knows it can be wrong.

 The Healer knows that intuition is a tool, not an oracle.